The blogosphere is awash with colorful images of incredible knitting designs. Which knitting bloggers are worth following?

 Claire is a textiles designer specializing in knitting and crochet, constructing fabrics, garments, creatures and accessories which are fun, quirky and modern.
 She loves to keep her hands busy so she is constantly working on different projects.

-What We Love: Monty Knits is no longer active on her blog.
+I Love: Monty Knits is no longer active on her blog.
 Don’t let that stop you from browsing all the goodness in her archives.
-There are some lovely patterns to explore.

 Mimi Codd Makes by Mimi Codd